RayanHayle/AIResumeTailor/ResumeTailor/readme.md

 - If you want to test give this description and use  the file under /uploads:

-  `Change the name to rayan hayle, and email to rah2236@gmail.com, and EDUCATION to Columbia College, Columbia University don't add LinkedIn and github in the tip`
+  `Change the name to rayan hayle, and email to rah2236@gmail.com, and EDUCATION to Columbia College, Columbia University don't add LinkedIn and github in the top`